 Each tool must be installed individually after the S-100 Toolkit is installed (log in and click “New”) next to the tool to install.
 (Updates to individual tools are indicated in the same manner.)
 To start a tool, select the tool in the left panel and click START.

 The S-100 toolkit may be used in online mode (with an active connection to the IHO GI Registry) or offline, without an active connection.
-Obtaining login credentials is recommended to install tools, install updates, and keep the information synchronised with the GI Registry database.
+Obtaining login credentials is recommended to install tools, install updates, and keep the information synchronized with the GI Registry database.

 Repositories